jenkruk/Project2/README.md

 User authentication is handled through Firebase.

-We utilized Express as the server and sequelize for table and association management.
+We utilized Express as the server and Sequelize for table and association management.

 It is designed using the Materialize CSS library as well as jQuery User Interface interactions.